lafriedel/100-days-of-code/log.md

 **Today's Progress**: I worked through freeCodeCamp's "Search and Replace" algorithm all on my own!
 Had to research how to do certain snippets of the code, but I knew how to figure it out without peeking.

 **Thoughts**: Proud of myself. :)

+### R1D74: 3/31/18

+**Today's Progress**: I worked through freeCodeCamp's "Pig Latin" algorithm and I've nearly solved it.
+The only thing I'm missing is to push the first two characters to the back, rather than just the first, if the word starts with two consonants (like "glove").
+So close!

+**Thoughts**: Really happy to have known how to construct the algorithm 90% of the way there, without hints.
+Going to try to finish it up tomorrow without looking for any hints.